outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 On submit and per-item in multicall:

-- tokenId validated to have a non-zero hash (InvalidTokenId)
+- cuId validated to have a non-zero hash (InvalidTokenId)
 - owner != address(0) (InvalidOwner)
 - CU must not pre-exist (AlreadyExists)
 - settlementCurrency != 0 (InvalidSettlementCurrency)